-Jennifer Lawrence Is Taking a 2-Year Break from Acting
+Jennifer Lawrence Is Taking a Two-Year Break from Acting

 Lawrence’s abrupt break seems to stem from the pressures of fame.
 Since her breakout role in “The Hunger Games” franchise in 2012, Lawrence has become one of Hollywood’s most talked-about celebrities with details of her personal life some of the most sought-after in the tabloid game. “[People] feel so entitled to everything,” she said.
 “Like when I’m getting photographed just walking to Starbucks, I’m like, ‘Why does anybody feel—why do you feel entitled to this?'”

-However, Lawrence is also realistic.
-Despite initial belief that she could be a blockbuster actress while maintaining a private life, Lawrence has grown to accept the pitfalls of a thriving movie career.
-Though, in order to keep herself sane and humble, Lawrence tries to separate herself from the media frenzy by believing that the attention is for her films and characters, rather than her.
+However, Lawrence is also realistic, having learned that the price of a thriving movie career and the privileges of being an A-list actress mean that her private life will never be what it once was.
+In order to keep herself sane and humble, Lawrence tries to separate herself from the media frenzy by believing that the attention she gets is more about her films and characters, rather than she herself.

 “[At first,] I was angry and resentful because I thought that I deserved the right to do what I love and to do my job, and then still have privacy,” she said.
 “And then after a few years you’re like, ‘But that’s not the way it is.
 It’s just not.’
 But it’s important to just keep a separation and know that the people screaming outside of a premiere, they’re screaming because of a job and because of a character.
 I don’t go home like, ‘Oh my god!
 Did you hear that?
 How much they love me?’
 I don’t put any stock in it.
 I’m grateful to them because without fans and people going to see my movie, I wouldn’t be able to do what I love.”